gammapy/gammapy/docs/user-guide/datasets/index.rst

 Predicted counts
 ----------------

-The total number of predicted counts from a `MapDataset` are computed per bin like:
+The total number of predicted counts from a `~gammapy.datasets.MapDataset` are computed per bin like:

 .. math::